 Since then, it’s as though history has failed to produce men of the same caliber.
 All one needs to do is read their work and life stories to see how tough and thick-skinned they were as men.
 They were strong and authoritative.
-These were aggressive preachers and evangelists, highly devoted fighters for the cause, manly in every sense of the word.
 As the industrial revolution appeared, this Christian manliness seemed to have disappeared.
 By the end of the Industrial Revolution (1850-1900) preachers appear to be scrambling to deal with a male crisis in the Church as books like The Manliness of Christ and J. Thain Davidson’s Talks with Young Men began to be published and organizations and guilds for men were established (YMCA, athletic guilds, etc.).

 Feminization has been happening to the Church, no doubt.
 Its slow process has made it largely undetectable, and before you knew it, men were complaining that it was “a place for women”.
 It’s not just something that inadvertently happened—there are many who promote the feminization of Church and even the feminization of the Bible (if that were even possible).
 But there is more to the puzzle of why more women go to church than men than this.
 It’s not merely a church problem.
 George Barna’s research found that women are 29 percent more likely to read the Bible than men.
 Is the Bible feminized?
 No. If it was, women would not be so bothered, as they often are, about the Old Testament being so harsh and brutal making it a challenge for them to take interest in it.
-One of the big reasons men are lacking is because for men Christianity is really, really, hard.
-Simple to understand and even simpler to believe, the Christian path is anything but simple to follow.
-It is the absolute hardest thing a man can do.
+One of the big reasons men are lacking is because Christianity has had a fine way of bounding men, hand, foot, muscle, blindfold, ear-plug, chastity belt, searing their consciences and telling them to then praise God and be free while making damned sure they don’t ever, ever speak one whit against women, even if women are treacherous sinners themselves.

 You have to understand it this way: